PooTheDude/react-express-app/readme.md

 ## Assumptions

 ### Jenkins file
-The job is running on a server that already has access to aws with cli installed and access keys are configured.
+- The job is running on a server that already has access to aws with cli installed and access keys are configured.
+- The job is running on a server that already has docker installed.
+- AWS infra is already configured with required services(ECS, VPC, ECR).

 ### From the jenkins job we must pass the required variables:
 - AWS specific variables: AWS_REGION, IMAGE_VERSION, DOCKER_REGISTRY, DOCKER_TAG, ECS_CLUSTER, ECS_SERVICE, TASK_FAMILY